 This analysis gives you an figure of the expected revenues, costs and profits of farming and marketing managu in Kenya.
 The article is arranged into a revenues section, costs and profit analysis.

-Managu sales in Kenya
+Benefits of growing Managu in Kenya

 To estimate your expected revenues for farming black nightshade, multiply the expected yield per acre by the average selling price per kg.